ChipChoped/MixONat/README.md

 ### Launching the MixONat server

-A version of Python 3.9 or higher is required.
+A version of Python 3.9 is required.

 ```bash
 pip install -r ./Flask/requirements.txt